GG1D29/my-design-pattern-mastery/README.md

 ### S3.
 Composite Pattern
 - Allow us to treat objects and groups of object in the same way e.q Checklist and To-do item list.
 - The client using the composite can ignore the differences between the composite and its parts. (because it is implementing same interface)

 ---

+### S4.
+Decorator Pattern
+- Change behavior of an object without creating a new subclass for that behavior.
+- How to achieve: Create a Decorator class that implements the same interface as the main class.

+---